 >>> from example import foo, _bar >>> foo() 42 >>> _bar() 42

 Encapsulation in Python lacks strict access control such as private and protected attributes.
-It will stop you from accidentally accesing stuff, but you can intentionally do pretty much everything as long as you’re aware how the language works.
+It will stop you from accidentally accessing stuff, but you can intentionally do pretty much everything as long as you’re aware of how the language works.

-In the examples above we used attributes, but the same rules apply for method names also.
-In short name mangling affects all names that start with two underscore characters in a class context.
-Having that in mind let’s take a look at another example:
+In the examples above we’ve used class attributes, but the same rules apply for method names too.
+In short name, mangling affects all names that start with two leading underscores in a class context.
+Having this in mind let’s take a look at the following example:

-Something I didn't mention in the italic text above is name mangling is not applied if a name starts and ends with double underscores:
+One very important fact about the name mangling is that it isn’t applied if a name starts and ends with double underscores:

-Methods that have both leading and trailing double underscores are reserved for special use in the language.
-These dunders are often referred to as magic methods even thought they have nothing to do with wizardry.
+Names that have both leading and trailing double underscores are reserved for a special use in the language.
+Such methods are often referred to as magic methods even though they have nothing to do with wizardry.
 Magic methods are called behind the scenes when certain circumstances occur.
-For example when you create an instance of class the necessary calls to
+For example, when you create an instance of a class the necessary calls to

 __init__ are made.

-However, as far as naming conventions go, it’s best to stay away from using names that start and end with double underscores to avoid collision with future changes in the Python language.
+However, as far as naming conventions go, it’s best to stay away from using names that start and end with double underscores to avoid collision with future methods in the Python language.

-- Double leading underscore to avoid naming conflicts and overridding in subclasses
+__foo to avoid naming conflicts and overriding in subclasses

-This is the first article from series of posts about Python.
+This is the first article from a series of posts about Python.
 I’m going to blog about more Python cool features & gotchas, built-in data structures, generators, coroutines,